-- 2.3.9 Where there are events solely provided for children, for example an Under 18's disco in a nightclub or similar relevant premises, the Licensing Authority strongly advises that no alcohol is served to any supervising adults at such events and for the management of the premises to ensure that measures are in place to prevent sales to under aged persons.
-In addition, it is recommended that measures should be in place to prevent alcohol being brought onto those premises and to prevent under aged persons leaving and returning to the premises in order to consume alcohol in the vicinity of the premises. - 2.3.10 In particular, the Licensing Authority will consider what conditions are offered in the Operating Schedule.
+- 2.3.9 "Where there are events solely provided for young people, for example an Under 18's disco in a nightclub or similar relevant premises, the Licensing Authority strongly advises that adequate and sufficient measures are put in place so that young people cannot gain access alcohol or energy drinks and further that no alcohol is served to any supervising adults at such events.
+The management of the premises should also ensure that measures are taken to prevent alcohol being brought onto those premises and lawful steps are taken to prevent attendees from leaving the premises without parental or guardian consent." - 2.3.10 In particular, the Licensing Authority will consider what conditions are offered in the Operating Schedule.
 The applicant in completing the Operating Schedule is required to describe the steps they intend to take to promote this Licensing Objective and highlight any adult entertainment or services, etc. that may give rise to concern in respect of children.
 However, where the applicant does not state the steps they intend to take to promote this Objective but does state that "no adult or similar entertainment shall take place on the premise", the Licensing Authority shall consider that this restriction to be a condition on the Licence/Certificate even though it may not state it on the Licence/Certificate itself.